Yasin-Sulaibi/Yasin-Sulaibi/README.md

 My main objective is to improve my programming skills and create amazing projects.

-I have basic knowledge of C programming language, and built my first project called Simple Contact Entry from Coddy's platform.
+I have a basic knowledge of the C programming language and built my first project, called **Simple Contact Entry**, on the Coddy platform.

 I am enthusiast to build projects, connect with other developers globally striving to improve my skills and explore other programming languages.